Selich/python-developer-notes/README.md

 # python-developer-notes
-Notes of all the things related to Python programming language.
+Notes for all the things related to Python programming language.

 ## TODO